aparkening/tea_shopper/PROCESS.md

 10. Type 'exit' any time to leave program

+11. Allow user to type first word of tea

-11. Modify project and submit rubygems.org
+12. Modify project and submit rubygems.org

-12. Method to get from detail page back to specific list came from (Type, Country, Flavor)
+13. Method to get from detail page back to specific list came from (Type, Country, Flavor)

-13. Write rspec tests
+14. Write rspec tests